prosus-pay/prosuspay-php/README.md

-# Prosus Pay Greenfield API PHP client library
+# Prosus Pay API PHP client library
 This library makes it easier to integrate Prosus Pay in your PHP application.

 ## Approach
-This library takes an opinionated approach to Greenfield API with the aim of making your developer life as easy and convenient as possible.
+This library takes an opinionated approach to API with the aim of making your developer life as easy and convenient as possible.
 For this reason, we have decided to structure arguments a bit differently, but still allow full and advanced use cases.

 The general reasoning behind the arguments an API client takes are in this order: